GregSharpe1/learning-linux/doc/useful-commands.md

 ## Using fgrep, awk, sed and xargs

-### I was attempting to cover all learnt knowledge with this command (plus use of `xargs`).
-The following command was used to open a yml in vim file that contained the string "import database"
+### I was attempting to cover all previously learnt knowledge from LFCE exam with this command (plus use of `xargs`).
+The following command was used to open a yml file in vim file that contained the string "import database" (some stripping through the use of sed was required)

 * `$ fgrep -rni "import database" . | awk '/main.yml/{print $1}' | sed 's/:.*//' | xargs vim`